Human as Points: Explicit Point-based 3D Human Reconstruction from Single-view RGB Images: Experiments

+Moreover, we further extended the quantitative evaluation by separately measuring the visible and occluded sides of the reconstructed meshes in Table \ref{teql2}, where HaP basically achieves large performance gains against all the competing methods, except for IntegratedPIFu on the Normal metric for the visible side as well as the P2F and Normal metrics on the occluded side.
+However, it is worth pointing out again that the input image for IntegratedPIFu is of higher resolution (i.e., $1024 \times 1024$), while ours is of $512 \times 512$.

 Finally, to assess the effectiveness of our HaP in \textit{real-world} scenarios, we gathered a collection of images featuring diverse clothing styles and poses from the internet to infer their full 3D structures.
 Fig. \ref{compareinthwildoniconecon} visually compares the results of our HaP with ICON and ECON, where it can be seen that HaP can correctly reconstruct the clothing details and poses, while ICON cannot reconstruct the loose clothing details and ECON fails to recover correct human poses.
-More results of our HaP are depicted in Fig. \ref{wild}, demonstrating commendable performance in realistic scenarios.
-We also refer readers to the \textbf{video demo}\footnote{\href{https://youtu.be/HEv1Zbuh20I}{https://youtu.be/HEv1Zbuh20I}}.
+More results of our HaP are depicted in Fig. \ref{wild}, demonstrating commendable performance in realistic scenarios. \revisesec{We also refer readers to the \textbf{hapresultsvideodemo.mp4} in the supplementary material}.